quriv/walknow/index.md

 ### Delete Your Account
 To delete your account and all associated data:

-1. **Contact Support**: Email us at quriv.techteam@gmail.com from your registered email address
+1. **Contact Support**: Email us at support@quriv from your registered email address
 2. We'll process your deletion request within **7 business days**

 **Note**: Account deletion is permanent and cannot be undone.
 All your data will be permanently removed from our systems.